-Either the student or the administrator may appeal the decision of the College President or designee to the Board of Trustees by filing an appeal with the Chancellor's Office.
-Any such appeal shall be submitted in writing within five (5) days following receipt of the College President or designee's decision and shall state specifically the grounds for appeal.
-Appeals shall be based only on the record of the Disciplinary Hearing Committee and the decisions of the Disciplinary Hearing Committee and the College President, or designee.
-Both the student and the Administrator may submit written statements regarding the appeal.
-The Board of Trustees should consider appeals and student disciplinary actions/appeals at any regularly scheduled public meeting held within thirty (30) days of receipt of the appeal by the Chancellor's Office.
-All decisions of the Board of Trustees are final.
+The student may appeal the decision of the College President or Designee to the Board of Trustees by filing an appeal with the Chancellor's Office.
+Any such appeal shall be submitted in writing within five (5) days following receipt of the College President or Designee's decision and shall state specifically the grounds for appeal.
+Appeals shall be based only on the record of the Student Conduct Hearing Committee and the decisions of the Student Conduct Hearing Committee and the College President, or Designee.
+The student may submit written statements regarding the appeal.
+The Board of Trustees should consider appeals and Student Conduct actions/appeals at any public meeting held within forty-five (45) days of receipt of the appeal by the Chancellor's Office.